Hashil23/EDA_PROJECT1/README.md

 # EDA_PROJECT1
-EDA on titanic dataset to infere some conclusions
+EDA on titanic dataset to infere some conclusions and prepare report